Learning Abroad Center

 Study & Intern in Buenos Aires

 • Study language and culture in Buenos Aires, the political and economic heart of Argentina.
-Students can take a breadth of courses in economics and Argentine history
+You can take a breadth of courses in economics and Argentine history

 • No language prerequisite; courses available in English including "The Global Economy" and "International Marketing"